-trade agreements and that the fact that there are multiple references to "non-discrimination" and "discrimination" across the parts on trade of the TCA is relevant to the interpretation of this term in Heading Five.781 Still, in the absence of a specific definition of "non-discriminatory" for that Heading, the European Union also construes it in accordance with Article 4 of the TCA, placing particular importance on the broader context of the requirement of non-discrimination, including the rules of international economic law.782
+trade agreements and that the fact that there are multiple references to "non-discrimination" and "discrimination" across the parts on trade of the TCA is relevant to the interpretation of this term in Heading Five.
+781 Still, in the absence of a specific definition of "non-discriminatory" for that Heading, the European Union also construes it in accordance with Article 4 of the TCA, placing particular importance on the broader context of the requirement of non-discrimination, including the rules of international economic law.
+782

 - 328. Beginning with the term's ordinary meaning of not making prejudicial distinctions on certain grounds, 783 and relying on Recital 18 to the TCA, which states that one of its objectives is "to promote the peaceful use of the waters adjacent to their coasts and optimum and equitable utilisation of the marine living resources in those waters including the continued sustainable management of shared stocks", the European Union asserts that one of the objectives of the commitments in Heading Five of Part Two of the TCA should be considered to be ensuring that the utilisation of the marine living resources in the Parties' waters is equitable or fair.
 784 - 329.
 In this context, the European Union recalls that Article 496(2) of the TCA expressly states that "[a] Party shall not apply the measures referred to in paragraph 1 to the vessels of the other Party in its waters unless it also applies the same measures to its own vessels", addressing discrimination on the grounds of origin.
 The same measures to its own vessels, addressing discrimination on the grounds of origin.
 The same measures to its own vessels, addressing discrimination on the grounds of origin.
-The same measures to its own vessels, addressing discrimination on the grounds of origin.
-The same measures are neither 496(2) of the TCA to ensure the even-handed or fair application of fisheries management measures to all vessels irrespective of origin requires the Parties to have regard to ensuring that such fisheries management measures are neither de jure nor de facto discriminatory.
+The same measures to that it is generally settled that discrimination may be de facto or de jure.
+The same measure to the European Union, the requirement set down in Article 496(2) of the TCA to ensure the even-handed or fair application of fisheries management measures to all vessels irrespective of origin requires the Parties to have regard to ensuring that such fisheries management measures are neither de jure nor de facto discriminatory.
 The European Union argues such an understanding is in conformity with relevant international economic law and also with UNCLOS.
-The same measures are neither de jure nor de facto discriminatory.